UmarHassanMalik/Cloud-/SAAS, PAAS, IAAS, Preferences and Differences.md

 <h3> Conclusion </h3>

 SaaS emphasis on the creating an environment that lets us manage and operate all of our SaaS tenants through a unified experience.
 This connects to the core idea that SaaS is first and foremost a business model.
-The SaaS architecture you build is meant to promote these foundational business goals.
+The SaaS architecture we build is meant to promote these foundational business goals.